PukkaPad/improve-Python-OOP/README.md

 Class X derives the data and behavior of the class Y. wheels, miles, make, model, year, sold_on
 The parent class should be an Abstract Base Class (ABC).
 ABC classes are only meant to be inherit from, instances cannot be created.

+### unittest

+This does not prove if the test is correct.
+It reports if the conditions are handled correctly.

+Unit testing test a unit of code in isolation.
+A unit can be a module, a class, a function.

+unittest.TestCase class has [assert methods](https://docs.python.org/3/library/unittest.html#assert-methods) that can be added to the code, depending on the case.

+'discovery' needs to be called.

+### pytest

+It's very easy.
+Plain `assert` statements are used.  `discovery` is build in to pytest

+### nose

+"nose extends unittest to make testing easier."

+### doctest

+it searches for pieces of text that look like interactive Python session.
+Can be run without the code or from a .txt